gjeunen/tombRaider/README.md

 *tombRaider* currently supports 3 algorithms to identify artefact sequences in metabarcoding data sets, including one novel approach and two widely-used methods in the metabarcoding research community.
 The algorithms can be specified using the `--method` parameter.
 The following three options are currently supported:

 1. `--method 'taxon-dependent co-occurrence'`: This novel approach is the default setting in *tombRaider* and allows for the most accurate species and haplotype recovery from metabarcoding data sets.
 Artefacts are identified based on taxonomic classification, sequence similarity, and co-occurrence patterns.
-For more information about the optional parameters, please see [section 5.2 Parameters](#52-parameters).
+For more information about the optional parameters, please see [5.2 Parameters](#52-parameters).
 This algorithm is currently the only automated method to recover haplotypes from metabarcoding data sets.
 2. `--method 'taxon-independent co-occurrence'`: This approach identifies artefacts based on sequence similarity and co-occurrence patterns.
 It was pioneered by [Froslev et al., 2017](https://github.com/tobiasgf/lulu) and has since seen alteration and optimisation in a variety of settings, e.g., [mumu](https://github.com/frederic-mahe/mumu).
 3. `--method 'taxon-dependent merging'`: This approach merges sequences based on taxonomic ID and is a widely-used approach in the metabarcoding research community.